-- It is neither practical nor cost-effective to travel by public transport (e.g. this would entail travelling the previous day and involve overnight accommodation, or include additional transport costs eg. taxi fares). - The relevant Corporate Director or Chief Executive expressly authorises a particular method of travel due to specific operational circumstances (e.g. the shorter travelling time by car as opposed to public transport will make greater use of an officer's time). - The majority of claims will reflect situations where attendance is required during office hours at another location.
+- It is neither practical nor cost-effective to travel by public transport (e.g. this would entail travelling the previous day and involve overnight accommodation, or include additional transport costs eg. taxi fares). - The relevant Corporate Director of Chief Executive expressly authorises a particular method of travel due to specific operational circumstances (e.g. the shorter travelling time by car as opposed to public transport will make greater use of an officer's time). - During a pandemic and in following Government guidance, it is safer to travel for essential business reasons by car. - 6.5 The majority of claims will reflect situations where attendance is required during office hours at another location.
 The journey is from place of work to location and return to place of work, with the claim reflecting the actual mileage run.
 All deviations from this normal situation must be appropriately detailed in the Log Book provided, indicating both the total journey undertaken and the actual claim being made.